lstate/REASONX/README.md

 - Evaluation: folder containing a couple of files, updated on 2024-10-01

 - Runtimes: folder containing a couple of files, updated on 2024-10-01

+This extension includes updates of the basic files of REASONX (post.pl/reasonx.py).